danielbloy/pico-interactive/README.md

 For details of the inspiration of this project, see [pico-interactive-originals](https://github.com/danielbloy/pico-interactive-origins)

+This project is what controlled the majority of the Halloween 2024 project and will continue to drive the majority of the Halloween 2025 project but I plan to migrate to my newer framework ([cptkip](https://github.com/danielbloy/cptkip)) over time.

 ### Halloween 2024

 The first interactive display to make use of this project will be Halloween 2024.